-Some of these businesses can include but are not limited to, non-profits, churches, e-commerce businesses, or SaaS.
+Some of these businesses can include but are not limited to, non-profits, churches, e-commerce businesses, or SaaS (software as a service).

-Sure, they can help you learn the basics of marketing but if they haven’t owned and run a brick and mortar location it may be difficult for them to really understand how to consult you best.
+Sure, they can help you learn the basics of marketing but if they haven’t owned and run a brick and mortar location it may be difficult for a local marketing consultant to really understand how to consult you best.

 Local Marketing Strategy Definition

 A strategy is “a plan designed to achieve specific goals.”
-It includes tactics like advertising, social media, SEO, email campaigns, etc. You can hire someone else to create this plan or you can do it yourself with some research.
+It includes tactics like advertising, social media, SEO, email campaigns, etc. You can hire a local marketing consultant to create this plan or you can do it yourself with some research.
 If you have done any market analysis beforehand then that will make creating a good strategy easier because you already know what works locally.